jelsonjay/progress-bar/README.md

 # progress-bar
- simple animated progress bar usins only css
+ simple animated progress bar using only css